 What the Lightning Got From the Islanders

-By moving down seven spots, the Lightning got to take two swings in the second-round of a draft considered deep with defensive talent.
+By moving down seven spots, the Lightning were able to two swings in the second round of a draft considered deep with defensive talent.
 With pick 35, they selected Swedish defenseman, Dominik Masin.

 After four seasons with the Syracuse Crunch, the Lightning’s AHL affiliate, it was announced in 2020 that Masin had signed a contract to play in the KHL.
 If he plays well overseas, then he may get a second shot at the NHL, but likely not with Tampa Bay.

 The Lightning’s second pick acquired in the trade was used to select defenseman Jonathan MacLeod.
-As a defensive-first-defenseman, MacLeod also appeared to fill a needed role for Tampa Bay, who lacked that skillset in their prospect pool.
+As a defensive-first-defenseman, MacLeod also appeared to fill a need for Tampa Bay, who lacked that skillset in their prospect pool.

-Unfortunately for MacLeod, after he completed four years playing for Boston University, the Lightning decided to move on from him without offereing a contract.
+Unfortunately for MacLeod, after he played four years at Boston University, the Lightning decided to move on from him without offering a contract.
 While he would go on to play in the ECHL, this pick was a bit of a whiff for Tampa Bay.

 What the Islanders Got From the Lightning

 In return for two second-round picks, the Islanders jumped back into the first round of the 2014 Draft and selected one of the top forwards available, Josh Ho-Sang.
 This was seen as a high-risk, high-reward move, as Ho-Sang had one of the best toolkits in the draft, but lacked that consistency teams hoped for in a first-round pick.

 As said by THW in his 2014 Draft Profile: